 2. The remote workforce is rapidly growing.
-Even after the pandemic, more companies will adopt a “work from anywhere” model, requiring new ways for communication.
+Even after the pandemic, more companies will adopt a “work from anywhere” model, requiring new ways of communicating.

-3. Only 13% of employees use their company Intranet daily and 31% never do (State of the Social Intranet, Prescient Digital Media Survey).
+3. Only 13% of employees use their company’s Intranet daily and 31% never do (State of the Social Intranet, Prescient Digital Media).

-4. 83% of comms pros think it’s important to personalize content to reach employee groups, but only 40% can (Ragan State of Internal Comms Report).
+4. 83% of comms pros think it’s important to personalize content to reach employee groups, but only 40% can (State of Internal Comms Report, Ragan).

 5. Some traditional comms channels like email and company Intranets lack sufficient analytics.

 6. Most traditional channels don’t allow for customization.
 DID YOU KNOW theEMPLOYEEapp lets you add your company branding within the app?

-8. Communications apps like theEMPLOYEEapp are multifaceted.
-You can post banners, alerts, content, folders, events, and more, letting you use a 360 campaign approach.
+8. Communication apps like theEMPLOYEEapp are multifaceted.
+You can post banners, alerts, content, folders, events, and more, letting you use a 360-degree campaign approach.

 11. Better communication improves employee engagement.

-12. Employee engagement results in lower absenteeism, lower turnover, higher productivity, and increased sales (Gallup).
+12. Employee engagement results in lower absenteeism and turnover, higher productivity, and increased sales (Gallup).

 13. 70% of the variance in employee engagement is due to the manager (Gallup).
-Apps give you an easy way to share talking points, trainings, and more with your managers to help them be stronger communicators.
+Apps give you an easy way to share talking points, training, and more with your frontline managers to help them be stronger communicators.

 14. The cost of poor communication is $37 BILLION (Holmes Report).

-15. You can save money and managers’ time by making all printed content digital on theEMPLOYEEapp like rue21 did.
+15. You can save money and managers’ time by making all printed content digital like rue21 did.